 Decision-Making Authority

-If both parents share legal custody, it’s important to define how major decisions will be made.
+If both parents share legal custody, it’s essential to define how major decisions will be made.
 Will decisions require agreement from both parents or only the parent the child is physically with at the time?
-If agreement is necessary, how will you discuss the decision with your child’s other parent?
+How will you discuss the decision with your child’s other parent if agreement is necessary?

 Communication Guidelines